Updated: Aug 30, 2021

 Carry your medical records with you

 First, if you are diabetic or have other serious medical conditions you should wear a medical bracelet to identify you as diabetic in case of emergency.
 Emergency responders are trained to look for these items.
 Secondly, carry your medical records with you.
 Most health care providers use electronic health records and can print you a copy of your records including current medications and lab results.
 You can carry your records in a folder with you or ask to have your files added to a USB drive (or both!).
 If you see another health provider in a different state, having your health records with you will be very helpful for the new doctor and could potentially save your life in case of an emergency.
 Additionally, many larger medical practices will offer patient portals for their patients.
-You can login into your patient portal via the Internet and see parts or all of your health records as well.
+You can log in to your patient portal via the Internet and see parts or all of your health records as well.

 Make time for physical activity